 For instance, they may ask about your medical history, diet, lifestyle habits, and recent changes or activities that may have triggered the symptom.

 It’s important to be honest and detailed with your answers, as this will help your doctor make an accurate diagnosis and recommend the appropriate treatment.
-Remember, if you’re experiencing jelly legs, it’s always better to err on the side of caution and seek medical advice rather than ignore the symptom and risk potential complications.
+Remember, if you’re experiencing jelly legs, it’s always better to err on the side of caution and seek medical advice rather than ignore the symptoms and risk potential complications.

 What to expect during a medical consultation for ‘Jelly Legs’